tenetxyz/zuse/README.md

 ### Linking MUD

 We've forked MUD so we can modify some of the packages.
-Currently the following packages are being used from the fork:

-- `recs`
+We are using our fork of each of mud's package

 Here are the steps to link the local MUD package.